-Welcome to the fifth Course of the Squirrly SEO tournament.
+Welcome to the fifth Lesson of the Squirrly SEO tournament.
 And as I’m sure you guessed from the title, this portion of the coaching session will be all about becoming a Keyword Research Ninja.

 The Good News is: You can be a NON-SEO Person and still find amazing keyword opportunities for which to place your content at the top of search results.